 Showers aren’t just for singing while imitating dramatic music videos in our heads.
 It’s also a time to lather up your favourite body wash, helping your skin feel softer and smell a whole lot better.
 Plus, there’s an exciting variety of shower gels, creams, oils, and extra exfoliating and moisturising formulas out there.
 And let’s not even start on the wide range of scents.

-In the second year of our body wash ratings, Canstar Blue has surveyed more than 1,700 Aussies to find out which brands are scrubbing up best – and which just stink!
-Brands were rated on their effectiveness, feel on skin, consistency, smell, packaging, value for money and overall satisfaction.
+In the third year of our body wash ratings, Canstar Blue has surveyed more than 1,600 Aussies to find out which brands are scrubbing up best – and which just stink!
+Brands were rated on their effectiveness, feel on skin, smell, consistency, packaging, value for money and overall satisfaction.
 The feedback we’ve received is reflected by the star ratings you see above.

 Now, let’s look at what consumers found to be most important when buying body wash.

 When it comes to body wash, there are several key factors to think about.
-Our survey identified the following drivers of satisfaction, listed in order of importance:
+Our research identified the following drivers of satisfaction, listed in order of importance:

 Just before we unpack the above factors, this is what else our survey revealed:

 This year, effectiveness was rated the most important driver of satisfaction when it comes to body wash.
 Why bother with it if it’s not doing the job?
 More than half (55%) of survey respondents said they’ve tried different brands and if our review is anything to go by, there are plenty of options in the pool of body washes.
 So, if one brand doesn’t cut it, it’s easy to switch.

 Body wash comes in a range of textures, so you’d want to find one that makes you want to lather up every time you shower or bathe.
 Whether you like formulas that are silky smooth or with exfoliating beads, there are different options out there.
 However, no one enjoys a consistency that feels lumpy or gritty.